|

 Technion.

-In my PhD research, I study deep neural networks’ reliability and safety in computer vision and natural language processing,
+In my PhD research, I studied deep neural networks’ reliability and safety in computer vision and natural language processing,

 with an emphasis on uncertainty estimation, selective prediction, and adversarial robustness.